AlexanderLJX/SIT-Data-Visualization-and-Analysis/GUI_Instructions.md

 # Instructions for Using the PySimpleGUI Application for Data Visualisation and Analysis

 ## DISCLAIMER: THIS GUI APPLICATION WORKS BEST WITH A COMPUTER SYSTEM SCALE OF 125%.
-PLEASE ADJUST BASE ON YOUR COMPUTER SYSTEM'S SCALE FOR THE BEST VIEW.
+PLEASE ADJUST BASE ON YOUR COMPUTER SYSTEM'S SCALE THAT GIVES YOU THE BEST VIEW.

-## <ins>View Foodplaces Tab</ins>
+## <ins>1.
+View Foodplaces Tab</ins>

 The View foodplaces tab is used to view the list of foodplaces in Singapore on the map where users can set up to 3 filters -- entering a Natural Language Query, Areas of Singapore and also the Categories of Foodplaces.